 How much difference can you create in your life with a subtle little shift in perception?
 Sometimes the difference between a happy, successful outcome and a dismal failure, is only a slight shift in perception.
 How we represent things to ourselves determines how we will respond to any given situation.
 In turn, our response will help determine the outcome.

-When life hands you a challenge, how do you feel about it?
+When life hands you challenges, how do you feel about it?
 What is your initial internal response on an emotional level?
 What is your external response as seen through your body language and verbal expressions?
 Why does it even matter?

 How we respond to any situation reveals a lot about our attitude and perception.
 So, when we see challenges as opportunities, what does that reveal about our personal vantage point?
 Likely it means that we have a healthy degree of optimism, self-confidence and openness, along with an adventurous spirit.
 It would indicate that we enjoy life and look forward to whatever comes next.

 The surprising thing is that there is often only a small degree of difference between a positive, optimistic perception, and a negative, pessimistic one.
-Even though these two attitudes are polar opposites, they both started with the same challenge.
+Even though these two attitudes are polar opposites, they both often start with the same challenges.

 One degree of difference